Category: Thinking

 Analysis and Evidence Evaluation

-Break down complex information into smaller parts to understand its structure.
+Break complex information into smaller parts to understand its structure.
 Evaluate the quality of evidence by checking for relevance, accuracy, and sufficiency.
-For example, when reviewing a business proposal, don’t just look at the projected profit—analyze the underlying market assumptions.
+For example, when reviewing a business proposal, look beyond promised profits to analyze whether the market assumptions behind them are sound.

-Recognize that everyone, including yourself, has biases.
-Identifying these “hidden” drivers allows for more objective judgment.
-A common technique is to ask, “What must be true for this claim to be valid?” to expose unstated assumptions.
+Recognize that everyone—including yourself—has biases.
+Making these “hidden” drivers explicit allows for more objective judgment.
+A common technique is asking: “What must be true for this claim to hold?” to reveal unstated assumptions.

-Draw conclusions based on reasoning rather than emotion or gut feeling.
-Ensure that the conclusion follows logically from the premises.
-If “all humans are mortal” and “Socrates is human,” then the inference that “Socrates is mortal” is a logically sound conclusion.
+Draw conclusions based on logical reasoning rather than emotion or intuition.
+Ensure that your conclusion follows logically from the premises.
+If “all humans are mortal” and “Socrates is human,” then the conclusion “Socrates is mortal” is a logically sound inference.

 Applications

-Avoid “groupthink” during meetings by playing the devil’s advocate.
-Challenge the prevailing opinion with data-driven questions to ensure the team has considered all potential risks and alternatives.
+Play “devil’s advocate” in meetings to avoid “group polarization.”
+Challenge mainstream views with data-based questions to ensure the team has considered all potential risks and alternatives.

 Information Consumption

-Verify the credibility of online sources before sharing.
-Check the author’s credentials, look for citations of primary data, and compare the information across multiple reputable outlets to spot inconsistencies.
+Verify credibility before sharing online information.
+Check author credentials, look for original data citations, and compare information across multiple authoritative sources to spot potential inconsistencies.

 Conflict Resolution

-De-escalate arguments by focusing on the logic of the disagreement rather than personal attacks.
-Identify the core points of contention and look for evidence that supports or refutes each side’s claims.
+De-escalate conflicts by focusing on the logic of arguments rather than personal attacks.
+Identify the core points of disagreement and search for evidence that supports or refutes each side’s claims.

 Self-Improvement

-Practice metacognition by reflecting on your own thought processes.
-After making a mistake, analyze which biases or faulty assumptions led to the error, and adjust your future decision-making framework accordingly.
+Practice metacognitive reflection on your own thinking processes.
+After making mistakes, analyze which biases or faulty assumptions led you astray and adjust your future decision frameworks accordingly.

 Case Study

-Critical thinking is a set of skills and dispositions that can be learned and improved with practice.
-Like a muscle, it grows stronger when you consciously apply logic and questioning to your daily life.
+Critical thinking is a set of skills and dispositions that can be learned and improved through practice.
+It is like a muscle: it becomes stronger the more you consciously apply logic and questioning in your daily life.

 High intelligence does not guarantee critical thinking.
-Smart people are often better at “motivated reasoning”—using their intellect to justify their existing biases.
-Critical thinking requires the humility to be wrong and the discipline to follow evidence wherever it leads.
+Intelligent people are often better at “motivated reasoning”—using their intellect to defend pre-existing biases.
+Critical thinking requires the humility to admit error and the discipline to follow evidence.